jtwarren/mesos-cookbook/README.md

 }
 ```

-Then `mesos-slave` will be invoked with command line options like this:
+Then `mesos-agent` will be invoked with command line options like this:

 ```
-mesos-slave --master=zk://localhost:2181/mesos --log_dir=/var/log/mesos --containerizers=docker,mesos --isolation=cgroups/cpu,cgroups/mem --work_dir=/var/run/work
+mesos-agent --master=zk://localhost:2181/mesos --log_dir=/var/log/mesos --containerizers=docker,mesos --isolation=cgroups/cpu,cgroups/mem --work_dir=/var/run/work
 ```

-See the [latest Mesos config docs](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of `mesos-slave --help`.
+See the [latest Mesos config docs](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of `mesos-agent --help`.

 ## Usage

-Wrap this cookbook, setting the `node[:et_mesos][:type]` attribute as appropriate for your installation, and `include_recipe 'et_mesos::master'` or `include_recipe 'et_mesos::slave'`, depending on what part of the cluster you need to provision.
+Wrap this cookbook, setting the `node[:et_mesos][:type]` attribute as appropriate for your installation, and `include_recipe 'et_mesos::master'` or `include_recipe 'et_mesos::agent'`, depending on what part of the cluster you need to provision.

-The recommendation would be to have two wrapper cookbooks, one for the master(s), and another for your slave(s).
+The recommendation would be to have two wrapper cookbooks, one for the master(s), and another for your agent(s).

 ## Attributes